 The School has a significant Internet presence at Telford with a primary 1Gbps connection and a diverse secondary 1Gbps connection.
 Multiple dedicated web servers running Windows IIS, host all online content, including Thomas Telford School's Online Curriculum and web sites.
 Additionally, Madeley Academy and Redhill Primary school's web sites are hosted within our datacentre.
 Historically our content has reached over a million students nationally, and over 1,000 schools have previously subscribed to our online content.
 All servers are managed and maintained by the Computer Services staff.

-A Unified Threat Management solution was installed in the spring of 2016 with the deployment of 2 Sophos UTM SG450 Appliances.
-Internet content filtering, Email Spam, and malicious content filtering, corporate and guest Wi-Fi networks and network firewall services are a selection of the services managed by these devices.
+A Sophos XGS Firewall solution was installed in the summer of 2022 with the deployment of 2 Sophos XGS450 Appliances.
+Internet content filtering, malicious content filtering and network firewall services are a selection of the services managed by these devices.
 Additionally, redundancy and failover of the schools 2 internet connections is also managed by these appliances, ensuring that the school does not experience any internet down time.This is complemented by Sophos Anti-virus products, which are installed site wide to provide the school with protection against virus infection and the installation of malware and spyware.

 Network maintenance and system monitoring is managed centrally.
 All PCs have remote management capability, which enables the system administrator to monitor, and if required, take control of any PC where a student may be having difficulties.